Alexandre50000/Syst-mes-embarqu-s-et-robotique/README.md

 >- Compile the code given and use the python script to connect to the serial port used by the e-puck2 to receive and send the data and try to send signals with different frequencies
 >- You can observe two peaks
 >   - What are they representing ?
+>     - **ANSWER**: They represent the signal in the frequency space and since the fourier transformation of a sinus signal is 2 diracs, we see two peaks at the frequency generated.
 >   - Why the zero of the plot is on the center ?
+>     - **ANSWER**: The fourier transform of a sinus is symetric so the zero is in the middle.
 >- What is the max frequency the FFT done by the robot can find with this signal ?
+> - **ANSWER**: As the maximum sampling is 300Hz, by Shannon it can only detect up to 150 Hz (half of the sampling).
 >- 💡 Hint: the script emulates a sampling frequency of 300Hz
 >- 💡 Hint: In other words, what is the relation between the frequency the FFT can extract and the sampling frequency of the signal ?
 (See Shannon / Nyquist)

 > `Task 2`
 >- With the previous answers, find the relation between the positions of the peaks and the real frequency
 >- For example if two peaks are on the positions -200 and 200, what is their frequency
+> - **ANSWER**: When the peaks are at 200, the frequancy is at 90 Hz and at 400 it is at 33.3 Hz
 >- **Bonus** : The Fourier Transform of a sinus is a Dirac
 >   - Why do you almost never observe a perfect Dirac ?
 >   - 💡 Hint: what is the hypothesis made when calculating the DFT and therefore the FFT ?